compoundingeffects/bigpictureschool/astrophysics.md

 ## The remarkable conclusion

-What makes astrophysics truly awe-inspiring is this: the same basic laws you could study in a high school physics class — gravity, heat, light, atomic behavior — are the exact same laws that determine the life cycle of stars, the structure of galaxies, and the fate of the universe.
-There's no separate set of "space rules."
-The cosmos plays by the same rulebook as everything else.
+What makes astrophysics truly awe-inspiring is this: as far as we can observe, the same laws apply everywhere — there appear to be no separate rules for space.
+The laws that explain a falling apple also explain orbiting planets.
+The laws that govern particles in a laboratory also govern the cores of stars.
+The laws discovered and tested here on Earth — gravity, electromagnetism, thermodynamics, quantum mechanics, relativity — turn out to be sufficient to explain an enormous range of cosmic phenomena, from the birth of stars to the large-scale structure of the universe itself.

 Astrophysics, at its heart, is the discovery that we are not separate from the universe — we are made of it, governed by it, and capable of understanding it.